Experience & Expectations

 What Facilitators Do

-In order to support participants’ learning, CDI presenters and facilitators commit themselves to the following practices.
+To support participants’ learning, CDI facilitators commit themselves to the following practices.
 We will:

-Intentionally model learner-centered, inclusive, equitable, and evidence-based pedagogies;
+- Intentionally model learner-centered, inclusive, accessible, and evidence-based pedagogies;

 What Past Participants Say